dfelinto/blender-manual/manual/render/eevee/materials/settings.rst

 =======================

-Enabling Screen Space Refraction on a surface means that refraction BSDFs will do a raytrace against the depth buffer to find the most accurate refracted color.
+Enabling Screen Space Refraction on a surface means that refraction BSDFs will do a ray trace against the depth buffer to find the most accurate refracted color.
 This has a big performance cost if the surface covers a lot of pixels.

 Screen Space Reflections and Ambient Occlusion are not compatible with Screen Space Refraction.